akshayjoshii/akshayjoshii.github.io/exampleSite/content/home/gallery/index.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 66  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.

-title = "Gallery"
+title = "Photography"
-subtitle = "I have done many projects, here is some featured image"
+subtitle = "I am an earnest street/portrait photographer, here are some featured images"
 +++

 {{< gallery >}}